How to Find a Licensed Practical Nurse (LPN):

 Make sure that you showcase the advantages you offer LPNs who work for you.

 You'll want to start by posting your LPN job to general sites.
-A great place to start is Indeed, because it is free and attracts large amounts of general traffic.
-From there, consider other big sites like Glassdoor.
+A great place to start is Indeed because it is free and attracts large amounts of general traffic.

-Even if you bold the requirements for your LPN job in your posting, applicants often overlook those and apply anyway.
+Applicants often overlook requirements and apply anyway.
 Find those who qualify by sending out a short email that asks a few basic screening questions, such as: